ShyftXero/byoctf_discord/README.md

     - default
   - Flag Decay
     - Flags become less valuable as they are solved by other teams.
-    - not default, fully implemented or tested.
+    - not default, fully implemented, or tested.
   - Configurable via text editor or CLI
     - decay rate
     - BYOC fees and reward